ghaiklor/icecast-parser/README.md

 ## Features
 - Opens async connection to URL and gets response with radio stream and metadata.
 Then pipes response to Transform stream for processing;
-- Getting metadata from stream is realized in Transform stream, so you can pipe radio station stream to another Writeable\Duplex\Transform stream;
+- Getting metadata from stream is realized in Transform stream, so you can pipe radio station stream to another Writable\Duplex\Transform stream;
-- Once metadata is recieved, `metadata` event triggers with metadata object;
+- Once metadata is received, `metadata` event triggers with metadata object;
 - After metadata is received, connection to radio station closes automatically, so you will not spent a lot of traffic;
 - But you can set `keepListen` flag in config object and continue listening radio station;
-- Autoupdating metadata from radiostation by interval in economical way (connection is opens when time has come);
+- Auto updating metadata from radio station by interval in economical way (connection is opens when time has come);
 - Metadata parsed as object with key-value;
 - When you create new instance, you get EventEmitter.
 So you can subscribe to other events;
 - Easy to configure and use;